 RO systems can be quite expensive and require frequent maintenance, but they are one of the most effective purification systems that can be accessed today.

 While reverse osmosis systems are widely used for industrial and commercial purposes, smaller home units can be purchased and installed under the kitchen sink and dispensed through the faucet.
 Home RO units typically run on a 3-stage system which includes a carbon filter, RO membrane, and re-mineralizing filter for taste.

-Some systems can include 5, 7, or even 10 stages.
+Some systems can include 5, 7, or even ten stages.
 While the additional stages offer extra benefits such as pH level balance and UV filtration, a simple 3-stage system has everything required to produce pure, drinkable water.
-RO systems require frequent maintenance and replacement of filters in order to keep them functioning properly.
+RO systems require frequent maintenance and replacement of filters to keep them functioning correctly.

 Read our article on reverse osmosis systems for home use for a detailed guide on how they work and which brands to use.